^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-It is difficult to imagine a modern urological clinic without radiation studies.
-In fact, it is thanks to them that urology has become one of the most accurate medical disciplines.
-This is not surprising, since ray methods allow the doctor to study in detail both the morphology and the function of the excretory organs and detect pathological changes in them in the early stages of development.
+It is difficult to imagine a modern urological clinic without radiation research.
+In essence, it is thanks to them that urology has become one of the most accurate medical disciplines.
+This does not have to be surprised, since radiation methods allow the doctor to study in detail both morphology and the function of the separation organs and detect pathological changes in the early stages of development in them.

-Indications for radiation studies are very wide.
-They are prescribed for each patient who is suspected of damage or disease of the kidneys, ureters, bladder, prostate.
-The appointment is made by the attending physician.
+Indications for radiation research are very wide.
+They are prescribed for every patient who involves damage or kidney disease, ureters, bladder, prostate gland.
+The appointment is carried out by the attending physician.

-The head of the radiation department or a specialist in the field of radiation diagnostics chooses the research methods and the sequence of their application.
-Qualified urologists, as a rule, are well prepared for radiation diagnosis of injuries and diseases of the kidneys and urinary tract and can contact the radiologist themselves to establish the order and volume of radiation studies themselves.
+The head of the radial department or a doctor in the field of radiation diagnostics chooses the research methods and the sequence of their application.
+Qualified urologists, as a rule, are well prepared for the radiation diagnosis of damage and diseases of the kidneys and urinary tract and can in contact with the radiologist to establish the order and volume of radiation studies.

-A survey radiograph of the abdominal region.
-Many urological patients perform a survey of the kidneys and urinary tracts at the first stage of the examination or after sonography.
-For this, the patient needs to be prepared - to clean the intestine the night before and the morning of the day of the study.
-In the X-ray room, the patient must appear on an empty stomach.
-The only exception is patients with acute renal colic: they have to be examined without cleansing the intestine.
-The patient is placed on his back and the picture is performed on a large film so that both kidneys, large lumbar muscles and pelvis are displayed on it to the level of the lone articulation.
+Sight radiograph of the abdomen.
+At the first stage of the examination or after sonography, many urological patients are performed by a review of the kidneys and urinary tract.
+For this, the patient must be prepared - clean the intestines the day before and morning on the day of the study.
+The patient should come to the X-ray cabinet on an empty stomach.
+The exception is patients with acute renal colic: they have to be examined without intestinal cleansing.
+The patient is laid on his back and a picture is performed on a large film so that both kidneys, large lumbar muscles and pelvis are displayed on it to the level of longitudinal art.

-The kidneys all over the length of the survey image are not always, approximately 60-70% of the subjects.
-Normally they look like two bean-like shadows, located at the level of ThXII-LII on the left and LI-LII on the right.
-Thus, the left kidney is slightly higher than the right kidney.
-The upper poles of the kidneys are normally located closer to the midline of the body than the lower ones.
-The outlines of the kidneys are normally clear, their shadow is uniform.
-The individual variant is the arcuate bulging of the outer contour (the so-called humpback kidney).
-Ureters on the survey radiograph of the abdominal cavity are not visible.
-A urinary bladder filled with urine can cause an oval or round shadow in the pelvis.
-The normal prostate gland in the shadows does not give.
-The main purpose of the survey radiography - the detection of concrements, calcifications and gas.
+The kidneys throughout the observation picture are far from always, in approximately 60-70 % of the subjects.
+Normally, they look like two bean-shaped shadows located at the level of ThXII-LII on the left and Li-LII on the right.
+Thus, the left kidney is located slightly higher than the right.
+The upper poles of the kidneys are normal closer to the midline of the body than the lower ones.
+The shape of the kidneys is normal, their shadow is homogeneous.
+An individual option is the arcuarding stab of the outer circuit (the so-called humpbacked kidney).
+The ureters on the overview radiograph of the abdominal cavity are not visible.
+The bladder filled with urine can determine an oval or rounded shadow in a pelvis.
+Normal prostate gland in the pictures does not give a shadow.
+The main purpose of viewing radiography is the identification of calculi, calcification and gas.

 Intravenous urography.
-This is one of the main radiographic studies conducted by patients with lesions of the urinary system.
-Intravenous urography is based on the physiological ability of the kidneys to capture iodinated organic compounds from the blood, concentrate them and excrete them in the urine.
-In case of usual urography, the patient, on an empty stomach, after preliminary cleansing of the intestine and emptying the bladder, 20-60 ml of one of the urotropic contrast substances, ionic or, more preferably, neuronal ones, are intravenously administered.
+This is one of the main radiological studies conducted by patients with lesions of the urinary system.
+Intravenous urography is based on the physiological ability of the kidneys to grab iodized organic compounds from the blood, concentrate them and secrete in urine.
+During conventional urography, a patient on an empty stomach, after preliminary cleansing of the intestine and emptying of the bladder, intravenously administered 20-60 ml of one of the urotropic contrasting substances - ion or, more preferably, neion.

 Intravenous urography

 Direct pyelography.
-Excretory urography in most cases provides the study of the calyx-pelvis system.
-However, in some patients, especially when the contrast medium is weakly excised, if it is necessary to examine the calyx and pelvis in detail, direct contrast of the upper urinary tract must be made.
-It is performed retrograde, through a catheter installed in the ureter (retrograde pyelography), or antegrade, through a needle or nephrostomy tube (antegrade pyelography).
-On the radiographs obtained, all the details of the structure of the calyx and pelvis are clearly visible, it is possible to detect insignificant changes in their contours and shape.
-Limited use of direct pyelography is associated with the need for catheterization of the urinary tract and the risk of their infection.
-This study is contraindicated in acute inflammatory processes in the kidney and urinary tract, as well as in macrohematuria.
+Exciting urography in most cases ensures the study of the cup-lobe system.
+However, in individual patients, especially with a weak removal of a contrast matter, if it is necessary to examine the cups and a pelvis in detail, it is necessary to directly contrast the upper urinary tract.
+It is carried out retrograde, through the catheter installed in the ureter (retrograde pyelography), or anti-Generally, through the needle or nephrostomy tube (anti-General pyelography).
+On the obtained radiographs, all the details of the structure of cups and pelvis are clearly visible, you can detect minor changes in their contours and shapes.
+The limited use of direct pyelography is associated with the need to catheterization of the urinary tract and the danger of their infection.
+This study is contraindicated in acute inflammatory processes in the kidneys and urinary tract, as well as in macrohematuria.

 Angiography of the kidneys.
-There are general and selective arteriography of the kidneys.
-In the first case, the catheter is guided from the femoral artery to the abdominal aorta and its end is established above the site of the renal arteries.
-If, due to occlusal involvement of the aorto-ileum-femoral segment, catheterization of the aorta through the femoral artery is not possible, recourse is made to transluminal puncture of the aorta by a lumbar puncture.
-Through a puncture needle or catheter with a special injector, 40-60 ml of a water-soluble contrast medium is injected into the aortic lumen under pressure and a series of X-rays is performed.
+Distinguish between the general and selective arteriography of the kidneys.
+In the first case, the catheter is carried out from the femoral artery to the abdominal aorta and its end is installed over the place of the renal arteries.
+If, due to the occlusal lesion of the aorto-illegal-man segment, the aortic catheterization through the femoral artery is impossible, resort to translumbal puncture by the aorta with a lumbar puncture.
+With the help of a special injector, 40-60 ml of a water-soluble contrast agent, a series of radiographs, is introduced through the puncture needle or catheter, using a special injector into the lumen of the aortic.

-A series of radiographs first receive an image of the aorta and the large branches that extend from it, including the renal arteries (early arterial phase), then the shadow of small intraorgan arteries (late arterial phase), then the overall increase in the intensity of the kidney shadow (nephrographic phase), weak shadow of the renal veins (veinogram), and finally, the image of calyxes and pelvis, since the contrast substance is excreted in the urine.
+At a series of radiographs, the aortic image and large branches departing from it are initially obtained, including the renal arteries (early arterial phase), then the shadow of minor intodorgan arteries (late arterial phase), then a general increase in the intensity of the shadow of the kidneys (nephrographic phase), the weak shadow of renal veins (venogram) and finally,, finally,, finally,, finally,, finally,, finally,, finally,, finally,, finally The image of cups and pelvis, since the contrast agent is released in the urine.

-The renal arteries move away from the aorta almost at right angles at the level L, or the disk between it and LV.
-The diameter of the trunk portion of the renal artery is 1/3 -1/4 of the aortic diameter at this level, the length of the right artery is 5-7 cm, and the left artery is 3-6 cm.
-The outlines of arteries are even, their shadow is uniform and intense.
-A more detailed study of renal vessels is possible with their selective contrasting.
-The catheter is placed directly into the renal artery and a contrast agent is injected through it under pressure.
-On arteriograms, all the phases of contrasting kidneys noted above are recorded.
-If necessary, perform targeted radiographs.
-Renal arteriography is performed if there is a suspicion of renovascular hypertension (atherosclerosis, arteritis of the renal artery) and planning of operations for an abnormal kidney.
-Arteriography is also performed as a first stage for intravascular interventions, such as balloon dilatation, embolization, stent placement.
-As with other types of angiography, in the contrast study of renal vessels, the technique of digital subtraction angiography (DSA) is preferred.
-In order to perform selective venography, the catheter is inserted into the renal vein from the inferior vena cava.
+The renal arteries depart from the aorta almost at a right angle at the level of L, or the disk between it and LV.
+The diameter of the stem part of the renal artery is 1/3-1/4 of the aortic diameter at this level, the length of the right artery is 5-7 cm, and the left is 3-6 cm.
+The contours of the arteries are even, their shadow is homogeneous and intense.
+A more detailed study of renal vessels is possible with their selective contrast.
+The catheter is installed directly into the renal artery and a contrast matter is introduced through it under pressure.
+On arteriograms, all the phases of kidney contrast contrast marked above are recorded.
+If necessary, the aiming radiographs are performed.
+The renal arteriography is performed in case of suspicion of renovascular hypertension (atherosclerosis, arteritis of the renal artery) and planning operations for an anomalous kidney.
+Arteriography is also performed as the first stage for intravascular interventions, such as cylinder dilatation, embolization, and the establishment of stent.
+As with other types of angiography, with a contrasting study of renal vessels, they prefer to use the technique of digital subtitiation angiography (DSA).
+In order to perform selective venography, the catheter is introduced into the renal vein from the lower hollow vein.

-At present, CT is the most informative method for detecting and differential diagnosis of volumetric processes in the kidney.
+CTE is currently the most informative method of identifying and differential diagnosis of volumetric processes in the kidney.

-With its help determine the stage of malignant tumors of the kidneys.
-The method has high accuracy in the diagnosis of concrements (including X-ray negative), calcifications of the parenchyma and pathological formations, in the recognition of peripoint, periureteral and pelvic processes.
-CT is also effective in the recognition of traumatic kidney damage.
-Three-dimensional reconstruction on a spiral computer tomograph provides a urologist and an X-ray surgeon with a demonstrative picture of renal vessels.
-Finally, CT is the main method of visualizing the adrenal glands and diagnosing their pathological conditions - tumors, hyperplasia.
+With its help, the stage of malignant kidney tumors is determined.
+The method has high accuracy in the diagnosis of calculi (including x-ray), calcifications of parenchyma and pathological formations, in the recognition of the peropopic, periwood and pelvic processes.
+CT is also effective when recognizing traumatic kidney damage.
+Three-dimensional reconstruction on a spiral computer tomograph provides a urologist and X-ray surgeon with a demonstrative picture of the renal vessels.
+Finally, CT is the main method of visualization of the adrenal glands and the diagnosis of their pathological conditions - tumors, hyperplasia.

-Magnetic resonance imaging.
-This method, in contrast to CT, allows you to obtain layered images of the kidneys in various projections: sagittal, frontal, axial.
-The image of the kidneys resembles that found on CT, but the boundary between the cortical and cerebral layers of the organ is better visible.
-Cups and pelvis containing urine are distinguished as low-density formations.
-With the introduction of a paramagnetic contrast agent, the intensity of the parenchyma image increases significantly, which facilitates the detection of tumor nodes.
-With MRI, the bladder is clearly visible, including parts of it such as the bottom and the top wall that are poorly discernible on CT.
-In the prostate gland, the capsule and the parenchyma are determined.
-The latter is normally homogeneous.
-Near the gland, in the behind-bubble tissue, you can see more dense formations - seminal vesicles.
+Magnetic resonance tomography.
+This method, unlike CT, allows you to get layered images of kidneys in various projections: sagittal, frontal, axial.
+The image of the kidneys resembles the one that is available on CT, but the boundary between the cortical and brain layers of the organ is better visible.
+The cups and pelvis containing urine are distinguished as a low density formation.
+With the introduction of a paramagnetic contrast agent, the intensity of the image of the parenchyma increases significantly, which facilitates the identification of tumor nodes.
+With an MRI, the bladder is clearly visible, including such departments such as the bottom and upper wall, poorly distinguishable on CT.
+In the prostate gland, capsule and parenchyma are determined.
+The latter is normal in uniform.
+Near the gland, in the output-free fiber, you can see more dense formations - seed bubbles.

 Radionuclide study of the kidneys.
-Radionuclide methods are firmly established in the practice of urological and nephrological clinics.
-They make it possible to detect violations of kidney function in the initial stages, which is difficult to accomplish with the help of other methods.
-Clinicians are attracted to the physiology of the method of radioindication, its relative simplicity and the possibility of conducting repeated studies during the treatment of the patient.
-It is also important that radionuclide compounds can be used in patients with increased sensitivity to radiopaque substances.
-Depending on the research objectives, one of the radionuclide indicators is selected from the group of nephrotropic RFPs.
+Radonuclide methods have firmly entered the practice of urological and nephrological clinics.
+They allow you to detect kidney function disorders in the initial stages, which is difficult to carry out using other methods.
+The clinicians are attracted by the physiologicity of the radioindication method, its relative simplicity and the possibility of repeated studies during the treatment of the patient.
+It is also important that radionuclide compounds can be applied in patients with increased sensitivity to radiomatic substances.
+Depending on the tasks of the study from the group of nephrotropic RFP, one of the radionuclide indicators is chosen.

 Radionuclide study of the kidneys

-Radiometric determination of residual urine volume.
-In a number of diseases, especially if there is an obstruction to the flow of urine from the bladder, in the latter after urination there remains a part of the urine, which is called residual urine.
-A simple way to measure it is radionuclide research.
-After 1 1 / 2-2 hours after intravenous administration of RFP, excreted by the kidneys, the intensity of radiation above the bladder is measured.
-After the patient has emptied the bladder, determine the volume of excreted urine and again measure the intensity of radiation above the bladder.
+Radiometric determination of the volume of residual urine.
+With a number of diseases, especially often in case of obstacle to the outflow of urine from the bladder, in the latter, after urination, part of the urine, which is called residual urine, remains.
+A simple measurement method is a radionuclide study.
+After 1 1/2-2 hours after intravenous administration of the RFP, dedicated to the kidneys, the radiation intensity over the bladder is measured.
+After the patient has emptied the bladder, the volume of dedicated urine is determined and the radiation intensity over the bladder is measured.

 You are reporting a typo in the following text: